 - Special assessments for various property and neighborhood improvements like sewer hook up, road paving, and sidewalk repairs.

 Unrecorded liens aren’t an issue in every state, so be sure to reach out to a real estate agent or title agent in your area.

 Does title insurance protect against unrecorded property liens?

-A municipal lien search prior to closing protects the buyer from any hidden issues that the title search won’t reveal.
-A code violation that hasn’t yet been filed as an official lien or months of unpaid utility bills that have yet to be recorded due to a backlog at the municipality.
-This search will help to resolve any issues before closing that the buyer would be responsible for correcting.
+A municipal lien search prior to closing protects the buyer from any hidden issues that the title search won’t reveal, like code violation that hasn’t yet been filed as an official lien or months of unpaid utility bills that have yet to be recorded due to a backlog at the municipality.
+This search will help to resolve any issues before closing that the buyer may be responsible for correcting.

 Although this isn’t always an explicit responsibility for the title agent or real estate attorney, failure to obtain this search may still result in a claim of negligence.
 Even if these issues remain an exception, confused and angry homebuyers may assume that these issues will be resolved by their title insurance policy.
 Be sure that buyers and real estate agents are aware of these potential issues if they affect properties in the area you do business.